datafac/dtomaker-all/README.md

 Please see the Open Source Maintenance Fee section below for more information.

-## V1.0 Features
+## Features
 - Models defined via C# interfaces with attributes.
   - Source generators create implementations at compile time.
 - Properties can be basic .NET types such as integers, floats, strings, Guid, etc.
   - Raw byte arrays are supported using the built-in Octets type.
   - Other common types such as DateTime, DateTimeOffset, TimeSpan are supported by built-in converters.
   - User-defined value types can be supported via user-defined converters to built-in types.
-- Nullable types.
+- Nullable value types.
 - Polymorphic types.
 - Freezable types: Instances are mutable until frozen.
 - Serialization protocols: